sumchattering/iOS-Trie-Example/README.md

 >>>> Display these cities in a scrollable list, in alphabetical order (city first, country after).
 Hence, "Denver, US" should appear before "Sydney, Australia".

+Yes the cities have been sorted at load time in alphabetical order with first name and then country.
+Please see CityRepositoryImplenation for more details

 >>>> The UI should be as responsive as possible while typing in a filter.